QihuangZhang/GeneErrorMis/README.md

-# GeneErrorMis
-# R Package of Addressing Measurement Error and Misclassification in Genetic Association Studies
+# GeneErrorMis: R Package of Addressing Measurement Error and Misclassification in Genetic Association Studies